 The catalysing effect of creative industries on the rest of the economy is not limited to creative business services, which include design, advertising and communication.
 In the media and entertainment industry as well, products, services and competences are being developed which can be applied within the economy at large, and which add lifestyle value to more generic products and services, by providing them with symbolic qualities based on the gravitational attraction of products and personalities from the world of popular culture (Wolf, 1999).
-Serious gaming is another example of how new applications developed within the sector add value to another sector.
+Serious gaming is another example of how new applications developed within this subsector add value to another sector.
 Games, which first originated as entertainment products, are increasingly being applied in communication and information strategies, as well as in health care, where the use of specialised games in medical rehabilitation processes has met with some very interesting results indeed.

 Also the domain of the arts, particularly artistic research, is providing contributions to broader social and even economic developments.
 An exploratory research of the artistic research practice of a number of leading art and technology laboratories in the Netherlands, such as Waag Society, V2_, Mediamatic and Worm (Rutten 2011) shows how the work produced in the field of contemporary arts contributes to the development of knowledge as well as social innovation.
 In the current practice of the art and technology labs, artists ask questions such as: Who are we?
 How are we living?
 How do we wish to live?
 These questions are then the subject of a creative and research process, in which technology is deconstructed and reconstructed: a process known as hacking, broadly similar to the process of reverse engineering as applied in the world of industry.
 Creative works resulting from this practice call into question existing practices, and provoke new discussions and debates.
 Media labs thus focus on deconstructing technology from a social or aesthetic perspective, showcasing technological development processes which otherwise might have remained undetected from the dominant design perspective.
 This in turn allows for the development of possible alternative processes focusing on social values, targets and applications which otherwise might not have been explored.
 This way, media labs offer alternative and often superior uses of the social possibilities offered by technology; art provides the fundamental research for the creative industries, in much the same way as scientific laboratory research does for industrial innovation.
 In the United Kingdom, the connection between art, science, the creative industries at large, and ultimately social innovation, is explicitly recognised: the Strategic Technology Board’s Creative Industries innovation programme falls under the University of the Arts in London (cf. Rinnooy Kan et al. 2012).
-In the Netherlands, such a link has not yet been officially established.
+In the Netherlands, such a link has not yet been established.